Ernesto-Alvarez/Kerman-Space-Systems/Launch Vehicles/r-2/readme.txt

 Control

 Control is provided by an OKTO computer in the upper avionics bay in the A model.
 The B model replaces the OKTO with a HECS.
-The C model uses an OKTO in the lower avionics bay.
+The C model uses an OKTO in the lower avionics bay (in place of the RCS MP tank).

 The B model has a KR-2042 scripting core running tanker software.
 The main use for this computer is balancing fuel tanks to ensure proper CoM positioning.